svenluijten/package-skeleton/CONTRIBUTING.md

 ```

 ### Create a branch
-Make your own feature branch in order not to clutter up master.
+Make your own feature branch in order not to clutter up `main`.

 ```bash
 # Think of a good name for your branch: